Growth Is Softening—Is Your Customer Loyalty Strategy Holding the Line?

 It's easy to measure a loyalty program only by year-over-year growth.
 However, the case study shows why that view is incomplete.

 Over multiple years, this translates into higher lifetime value per customer, improved category penetration, and stronger channel loyalty.
 A customer loyalty program is not a quarterly promotion.
 It is a long-term marketing strategy designed to influence behavior over time.
-The companies that recognize this tend to see steadier performance across economic cycles.
+Companies that recognize this tend to see steadier performance across economic cycles.

 Beyond growth: Measuring the full picture